What is the energy price cap? How does it work and how much is it?

 What are Default Tariffs?

 Default tariffs are other tariffs that customers find themselves on which they have not proactively signed up to.
 So, for example, if your tariff ended and you never made a new tariff choice, either by switching or moving to a new tariff with your current energy supplier, then your supplier will place you onto a deal not of your choosing.
 Typically, this will be their Standard Variable Tariff (see above).
 But it could be a different energy tariff.
-Default Tariff cover all these other tariffs that fall into this general description.
+Default Tariff cover all the other tariffs that fall into this general description.

 When did the Energy Price Cap come into effect?